Health and Safety Resources

 Campus Rec Center

 The purpose of the Campus Recreation Wellness Program is to promote a holistic approach to health trough innovative and quality programming.
 The Campus Recreation Center offers fitness and recreation programs, intramural and club sports, and special events and wellness education.
-Check out Special Events and Activities.
+More information about the Campus Recreation Center.

 The Workers Compensation Act of Colorado exists to ensure the quick and efficient delivery of disability and medical benefits to injured workers at a reasonable cost to employers.
 Workers compensation insurance covers work-related injuries and disease.
 Benefits include medical, wage loss, and death benefits.